 93 South Downs National Park Authority/ Natural England (2017).
 Sussex Bat Special Area of Conservation Planning and Landscape Scale Enhancement Protocol.
-Final Draft

-- Cocking is located 400m from the SAC;

-- Singleton is located 1.1km from the SAC;

-- Midhurst is located 3.3km from the SAC;

-- Stedham is located 5.1km from the SAC; and

-- Graffham is located 5.1km from the SAC

-- 7.2.29 The following settlements identified to deliver new development that are located between 6.5km and 12km from The Mens SAC are:

-- Bury;

-- Easebourne;

-- Fernhurst;

-- Lavant;

-- Petworth;

-- · Rogate;

-- South Harting;

-- West Ashling;

-- Compton;

-- Lodsworth;

-- Milland; and

-- Slindon.

-- 7.2.30 Each proposed development site within these settlements should be assessed on a site-by-site basis.
-This should not cause deliverability issues, but ensuring important features used within the wider landscape by the SAC bat population for commuting to and from the hibernation sites are retained may pose constraints on the layout of a proposed development site.
-However, this does not introduce a new constraint on developers since barbastelle bats are an internationally important species even when not known to be associated with a specific European site, such that the potential for their presence on any site should be considered through the development control process as a matter of course.
+Final Draft associated with a specific European site, such that the potential for their presence on any site should be considered through the development control process as a matter of course.

-- 7.2.31 The following sites have been identified as being likely to particularly require consideration of this issue during development control (see Appendix B Table 2 for further information):

-- Strategic Allocation Policy SD81: West Sussex County Council Depot and former Brickworks site, Midhurst;

-- Strategic Allocation Policy SD82: Holmbush Caravan Park, Midhurst;

-- Allocation Policy SD83: Brisbane House, Midhurst;

-- Allocation Policy SD84: Land at Lamberts Lane, Midhurst;

-- Allocation Policy SD85: Land at Park Crescent, Midhurst; and

-- Allocation Policy SD96: Land South of Heather Close, West Ashling

-- 7.2.32 In all of the associated policies and/or supporting text, the need for a project-level HRA to clarify these issues as a result of detailed design is explicitly cited.
-It is considered that the above precautions will ensure policies within the SDNPA Local Plan do not result in likely significant effects upon the hibernating bats features of the Singleton and Cocking Tunnels SAC.
+- 8.2.31 The following sites have been identified as being likely to particularly require consideration of this issue during development control (see Appendix B Table 2 for further information): - Strategic Allocation Policy SD81: West Sussex County Council Depot and former Brickworks site, Midhurst; - Strategic Allocation Policy SD82: Holmbush Caravan Park, Midhurst; - Allocation Policy SD83: Brisbane House, Midhurst; - Allocation Policy SD84: Land at Lamberts Lane, Midhurst; - Allocation Policy SD85: Land at Park Crescent, Midhurst; and - Allocation Policy SD96: Land South of Heather Close, West Ashling - 8.2.32 In all of the associated policies and/or supporting text, the need for a project-level HRA to clarify these issues as a result of detailed design is explicitly cited.
+It is considered that the above precautions will ensure policies within the SDNPA Local Plan do not result in adverse effects upon the integrity of the hibernating bat features of the Singleton and Cocking Tunnels SAC.